wayneenxz/MindMunchies/README.md

    - Centralized platform for viewing flashcards by module.
    - Fun quizzes at the end of each topic to assess understanding.
    - Level and achievement system to incentivize academic tasks.
+   - Adventure-type game system where user gets to choose their own character, with upgrades available with completion of quizzes.

 3. **Unique Study Plan Tailored for Each Student**
    - Personalized study plans based on semester timetables and learning goals.